-The population of the Shetland Islands in 2021 is estimated to be 22,870.
+The population of the Shetland Islands is estimated to be 22,870.
 This is a slight decrease on the population recorded in the 2011 census, which was 23,167.

 Shetland is the name for a collection of around 300 islands in the North Atlantic.
 They are located 170km off the north east coast of Scotland, between the Orkney Islands and the Faroe Islands.